zchatt/methylK/README.md

 ## Step-by-step

 ## 1. FASTQ to meth
 Overview - Alignment and DNA methylation extraction is performed on tissue:interest & tissue:contrast.
-If DNA methylation is alreadt  in either .tsv, .bedGraph or .bismark.cov format then begin at [meth to FASTA](#2-meth-to-fasta).
+If DNA methylation is already in either .tsv, .bedGraph or .bismark.cov format then begin at [meth to FASTA](#2-meth-to-fasta).
 For convenience we provide scripts used within [(Chatterton et al,Front.
 Mol.
-Neurosci., 2021)](https://www.frontiersin.org/articles/10.3389/fnmol.2021.672614/full) for the preparation of bisulfite genome (genome_prepare.sh) alignment and methylation calling using [Bismark](https://www.bioinformatics.babraham.ac.uk/projects/bismark/) (meth_trim_align_call.sh).
-Note: 1.
-NGS read quality should be ascertained prior to running using programs such as fastqc.
-2. The .fastq files need to be named using the following convention "sample_seqname".R{1/2}.fastq.gz 3.
-The scripts perform alignment and calling of all samples of "types" (column 3 of targets.txt) "interest" and "contrast".
-4. The NGS libraries were created with Illumina Nextera and are trimmed using these adapter sequences.
-Using the test data this should run in ~20mins using 4 CPU and 16Gb RAM.
+Neurosci., 2021)](https://www.frontiersin.org/articles/10.3389/fnmol.2021.672614/full) for the preparation of bisulfite genome [genome_prepare.sh](https://github.com/zchatt/methylK/blob/master/genome_prepare.sh) alignment and methylation calling using [Bismark](https://www.bioinformatics.babraham.ac.uk/projects/bismark/) [meth_trim_align_call.sh](https://github.com/zchatt/methylK/blob/master/meth_trim_align_call.sh).

+note 1.
+NGS read quality should be ascertained prior to running using programs such as fastqc. note 2.
+The .fastq files need to be named using the following convention "sample_seqname".R{1/2}.fastq.gz note 3.
+The scripts perform alignment and calling of all samples tissue:interest & tissue:contrast, unless 6th argument is set to identify which runs tissue:identify. note 4.
+The test data should run in ~20 mins using 4 CPU and 16Gb RAM.

 	# Inputs #
 	methylK_dir=methylK/